Sexual Harassment Policy

 Confidentiality shall be maintained to the greatest extent possible within the requirements of conducting reasonable investigations.
 Only those who have a ‘need to know’ will or may find the identity of the parties.

-The Employee Relations Manager may conduct the investigation or, if the Employee Relations Manager deems it appropriate, will forward the complaint to an investigatory team for investigation and recommended action.
-The team is authorized to review, investigate and advise with respect to the adjustment of complaints related to sexual harassment filed by any member of the University community.
+The Director of Employee Relations may conduct the investigation or, if they deem it appropriate, will forward the complaint to an investigatory team for investigation and recommended action.
+The team is authorized to review, investigate, and advise with respect to the adjustment of complaints related to sexual harassment filed by any member of the University community.

 An accurate record of all meetings and interviews shall be made by the investigatory team.
-These records shall be maintained per the UNC records retention schedule by the Director of Employee Relations.
+These records shall be maintained per the UNC records retention schedule (at least 7 years) by the Director of Employee Relations.

 Upon completion of its review, the team shall make a report to the division head (or designee) of the accused.
 The report shall consist of a summary of findings, including a statement of the charges, the evidence presented and a determination as to whether or not the complaint rises to the level of sexual harassment as defined by federal law.
-The division head or designee will determine the appropriate action, in consultation with the Employee Relations Manager.
+The division head or designee will determine the appropriate action, in consultation with the Director of Employee Relations.

 All reasonable attempts will be made to complete this entire process in a timely manner.
-Complaints shall be resolved within sixty (60) days from the date the complaint is received by the Employee Relations Manager.
+Complaints shall be resolved within sixty (60) days from the date the complaint is received by the Director of Employee Relations.

-Any current or former State employee who feels he/she has been sexually harassed in violation of UNC Asheville and N.C.
+Any current or former State employee who feels they have been sexually harassed in violation of UNC Asheville and N.C.
 General Statute 126-16 may file a grievance through the UNC Asheville grievance procedures (as applicable to SHRA, EHRA Non-Faculty or EHRA faculty.)

-Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964.
-Employees or applicants may also choose to file a complaint of sexual harassment with the Equal Employment Opportunity Commission.
+Sexual harassment is a violation of Title VII of the Civil Rights Act of 1964 and Title IX of Title IX of the Education Amendments of 1972.
+Employees or applicants may also choose to file a complaint of sexual harassment with the United States Equal Employment Opportunity Commission and/or the North Carolina Civil Rights Division.